Witness

 When her young son goes to the restroom, he witnesses a murder.
 The man murdered was a cop.
 The two murderers were also cops, corrupt cops, and Harrison Ford's character, John Book, learns how deep the corruption goes when someone makes an attempt on his life after he tells a higher up.

-Serious wounded and bleeding, he calls his partner and asks him to lose the paperwork so there is no addres on record for the boy and his mother, and he drives them home.
+Seriously wounded and bleeding, he calls his partner and asks him to lose the paperwork so there is no address on record for the boy and his mother, and he drives them home.
 He intends to leave but crashes his car before he can get off her farmstead and the family carries him into the house and hides the vehicle in the barn.

 She begs her father and another man to NOT report this to the police or take him to a hospital because if they do, there will be a police report and then the corrupt cops who shot John Book will find her son, Samuel.
 They tend to him with homemade poultice and teas and he recovers.